 Travelling to the USHow COVID-19 Affects Your Application to Travel

-Covid travel restrictions have been extended and will remain in place across the Canada and US border until January 21st, 2020 as they work closely and collaboratively, to stop the spread of the virus (COVID-19).
+Covid travel restrictions have been extended until March 21st, 2021, and will remain in place across the Canada and US as both nations work closely and collaboratively, to stop the spread of the virus (COVID-19).
 Several restrictions are in place for travellers from Canada who are going into the United States, including those who have obtained a US Entry Waiver.

 The US and Canada have mainly limited non-essential travel across the shared land border (ports of entry):